-Download the seminar presentation (PDF, 6 MB)
+Download the presentation (PDF, 6 MB)

-This presentation is about how we can involve men in preventing domestic and sexual violence.
+The seminar is about how we can involve men in preventing domestic and sexual violence.
 This involves making a welcoming approach to men, harnessing their motivation and providing them with real opportunities to make a difference.

 Involving men is an international development in violence prevention that can make a real difference in New Zealand.
 Men can provide the positive influence other men need.
 By concentrating on men’s social norms there is a real opportunity to undermine the social environment that supports violence.
 And by transforming the links between masculinity and violence there can be real pressure to stop violence.
 This presentation will give you an understanding of the benefits of involving men, the theoretical basis of this work, motivation that can be used, what engages men, the challenges to be managed and future developments you could use effectively.